Back to posts

 Early testing doesn't require sophisticated prototypes or elaborate setups.
 Even simple wireframes or paper sketches can be enough to elicit valuable feedback.
 User feedback at this stage is like gold dust.
 It helps to refine ideas, prioritize features, and steer clear of costly missteps down the line.

-Testing Often: Iterating Towards Perfection
+Testing Often: Iterating Towards Perfection Link to this headline

 But testing isn't a one-and-done affair; it's an iterative process that unfolds throughout the product lifecycle.
 This iterative journey entails a continuous loop of gathering insights, refining designs, and validating assumptions at every turn of the product lifecycle.
 By embracing this approach, teams cultivate a culture of agility and adaptability, enabling them to swiftly pivot and adjust course in response to user feedback.
 It's this relentless pursuit of perfection through iteration that propels products towards meeting—and exceeding—user expectations.

-Continuous testing: Testing in cycles
+Continuous testing: Testing in cycles Link to this headline

 Continuous testing involves the integration of testing activities seamlessly throughout the development lifecycle, ensuring that quality assurance is not just a phase but an ongoing, iterative process.
 At its core, continuous testing operates in cycles, each cycle encompassing planning, execution, evaluation, and adaptation.
 To effectively implement continuous testing, teams must establish automated testing frameworks and pipelines that enable rapid feedback loops, allowing for early detection of defects and expedited resolution.

-How dinghy implements continuous testing
+How dinghy implements continuous testing Link to this headline

 At Dinghy we break down testing into small manageable cycles.
 We test 1 feature or 1 page during each cycle.